Fisker Electric SUV New Teaser Shows Turn Signal On D-Pillar

 Images of the cabin are not available at this point, but Fisker promises a “vastly spacious interior” with high-end materials and a big head-up display.
 The infotainment system will feature an intuitive user interface and will encompass the latest car tech available.

-While the full reveal is scheduled to take place in December, it won’t be going on sale until the second half of 2021.
+While the full reveal is scheduled to take place in December, the Tesla Model Y rival won’t be going on sale until the second half of 2021.
 Set to be built at a yet-to-be-determined U.S. location, the pure electric SUV is going to cost under $40,000 and will have an estimated range of 300 miles (483 kilometers) thanks to an 80-kWh lithium-ion battery pack.
 Power will be provided by two electric motors – one at the front axle and the other in the back – to enable an all-wheel-drive setup.

 Expect more teasers to arrive between now and the electric SUV’s premiere late this year.